Measuring sampling plan utility in post-marketing surveillance of medical products: Literature review

-Network detection problems use sensors throughout a network to either discover anomalies or learn network-based attributes. \citet{anzoom2021} reviewed approaches for disrupting illicit networks. \citeauthor{anzoom2021} labelled approaches as having either a network or a supply-chain perspective.
-Network perspectives consider general collections of nodes and links; supply-chain perspectives distinguish nodes by their role in getting products or information to consumers.
-Our work carries the supply-chain perspective: nodes are distinguished in that only consumer-facing nodes are tested.
-We target learning SFP rates for improved decision-making; the work considered in \citeauthor{anzoom2021} generally sought to maximize detection.
+Network detection problems use sensors throughout a network to either discover anomalies or learn network-based attributes. \citet{anzoom2021} reviewed approaches for disrupting illicit networks.
+They labeled approaches as having either a network or a supply-chain view.
+Network views consider general collections of nodes and links; supply-chain views distinguish nodes by their role.
+Our work carries the supply-chain view: nodes are distinguished in that only consumer-facing nodes are tested.
+We target learning SFP rates for improved decision-making; the work reviewed in \citeauthor{anzoom2021} generally sought to maximize detection.
 For instance, \citet{triepels2018} built a Bayesian network model for detecting document fraud in international shipping.
-Bayesian networks are systems of structured variable dependencies; these dependencies yield conditional probabilities for variables that require significantly less data to estimate than amassing all possible combinations of all variables.
+Bayesian networks are systems of structured variable dependencies; these dependencies yield conditional probabilities for variables that require significantly less data to estimate than amassing all possible combinations of variables.
 Bayesian networks are beneficial in settings with variable structure like international shipping, where different types of goods are frequently shipped together to similar places. \citeauthor{triepels2018} formed posterior likelihoods of the presence or omission of different goods on shipping itineraries; the presence of low-likelihood goods or the omission of high-likelihood goods, relative to established thresholds, triggered inspection flags.
 Similar decision thresholds exist for PMS in low-resource settings, where challenges exceed resources and some SFP risk must often be tolerated.
-Sensor location problems consider how best to deploy limited measurement capacity on a network to learn an important network attribute.
-This setting parallels test deployment at a subset of nodes in PMS.
-For example, \citet{yang1998} and \citet{bianco1996} considered sensor locations on a traffic network for learning the origin-destination matrix governing the network.
-Origin-destination matrices indicate the traffic between any two nodes. \citet{yang1998} identified the sensor location subsets of a given size that minimized the worst-case error. \citet{bianco1996} determined lower and upper bounds on the minimal cost of sensor locations that ensure learning traffic flows.